Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 draft = false
 +++

-The presented resiliency recommendations in this guidance include Azure Sap Solution and associated resources and settings.
+The presented resiliency recommendations in this guidance include Azure SAP Solution and associated resources and settings.

+Refer to -
+- Azure Center for SAP Solutions
+- Opensource Quality Checks
+- Openssource Inventory Checks

 ## Summary of Recommendations